 Everglades National Park

-I visited Everglades Alligator Farm and I’ve never seen that many alligators in one spot!
+I visited Everglades Alligator Farm, and I’ve never seen that many alligators in one spot!
 Taking a guided airboat tour to explore the wildlife hidden in the swamps felt very relaxing on a hot day.
 I barely scratched the surface of the park.
 Everglades National Park has a lot to offer, especially if you come in during the cooler winter months.
-There’s plenty of hiking and biking trails, birdwatching, boating, canoeing, camping, fishing, and guided tours available.
+There are plenty of hiking and biking trails, birdwatching, boating, canoeing, camping, fishing, and guided tours available.

 The logistics guide to Key West

-Hurricane season starts at the beginning of June and runs through the end of October with a peak in August and September.
-Flight tickets do tend to be cheaper then but consider the risk before booking.
+Hurricane season starts at the beginning of June and runs through the end of October, with a peak in August and September.
+Flight tickets do tend to be cheaper, but consider the risk before booking.

 Food in Key West